 Meet Joe Austin

-William Joseph Austin, Jr. (Joe) has over 38 years of experience helping people with complicated labor and employment cases.
-Joe’s clients appreciate his responsiveness as well as his sympathetic support and analytic counsel in the full array of employment law issues, including compliance with state and federal statutory requirements, wrongful termination, harassment, discrimination, and retaliation.
+William Joseph Austin, Jr. (Joe) has over 40 years of experience helping people with complicated labor and employment cases.
+Joe’s clients appreciate his sympathetic support and analytic counsel in the full array of employment law issues, including wrongful termination, harassment, discrimination, and retaliation.
 He has served as Of Counsel to the law firm of Narron Wenzel, PA in Raleigh since April of 2017.

-Joe also hosts a public service radio program called “Legal Matters,” which is broadcast by Triangle Radio Reading Service.
-The program addresses legal issues that confront disabled individuals in the workplace, schools, and public accommodations.
+Joe is delighted to host a public service radio program called “Legal Matters,” which is broadcast by North Carolina Reading Service.
+This program addresses legal issues which confront disabled individuals in the workplace, schools, and public accommodations.

 Joe and his wife Gail reside in Raleigh.
-They have two grown daughters, and are doting grandparents to Abby and Jay Slusher.
+They have two grown daughters and are doting grandparents to Abby, Jay, Austin and Autumn Slusher.